jeduardo/redash-formula/README.rst

 ``manage``
 ------------

-Used to apply maangement configuration over a Redash deployment.
+Used to apply management configuration over a Redash deployment, creating datasources and queries as needed.